godotengine/godot-docs/classes/class_streampeerssl.rst

 Description
 -----------

 SSL stream peer.
-This object can be used to connect to SSL servers.
+This object can be used to connect to an SSL server or accept a single SSL client connection.

 Tutorials
 ---------